mikeferguson/stm32/projects/eth_bridge/README.md

 #Eth-bridge Firmware
 This is the firmware for the "stm32 eth/xbee/ax/rx bridge" board.

+##LED Usage
+The bridge has 3 leds:
+ * ACT - green - indicates system activity, blinks at 5hz when packets are being properly recieved
+ * STAT - yellow - indicates status of e-stop, illuminated when e-stop is pressed
+ * ERROR - red - similar to the LED on the back of a dynamixel servo, can be controlled via register table.

 ##Ethernet Protocol
 Packets sent over ethernet need the following 4-character magic number prepended to the packet: '0xffETH'